regnarg/bc/text/changedet.md

 allows us to open the inode corresponding to an internal record in our database at any time (e.g. when synchronizing file data) free from the race conditions of path resolution.

+We have solved the inode identification problem for two broad classes of
+filesystems: exportable filesystems and filesystems that do not reuse inode numbers.
+This covers most common file systems that a Linux user encounters, with the exception of (client-side) NFS.
+That is rather unfortunate as it is common practice for users to have NFS-mounted home directories in schools and larger organizations.
+This issue should certainly be given attention in further works but it seems likely that it will require kernel changes.

 ## Online Change Detection